neontapir/code-katas/commit-derby/README.md

 # commit-derby

-In this kata, you run a script to undo git changes every so often.
+In this kata, you run a script to undo git changes very frequently.
 The instructions assume every 120 seconds.
-The purpose of this kata is to teach you how to think ahead about the work you are doing while doing the work.
+The purpose of this kata is to teach you how to think ahead about the work you are doing while doing the work, and the build the habit of committing early and often.

 ## The rules